Site logo

 Data from well-managed Kenyan rental portfolios consistently shows that properties with documented maintenance programmes achieve lower vacancy rates than comparable properties without them, because tenants who experience timely, professional maintenance responses renew their tenancies at higher rates.

-This relationship between maintenance quality and tenant retention has a direct, measurable impact on annual rental income.
 In competitive urban rental markets such as Nairobi, Mombasa, and Kisumu, this retention advantage compounds over time into a significant yield differential between well-maintained and poorly maintained properties.

 Frequently Asked Questions: Property Maintenance in Kenya